 The story continues to advance by scenes.
 There is little narration about what is going on.
 We get everything we need from the interaction of the characters.
 This interaction is, to a great degree, carried by simple conversation.
 As an accomplished playwright, Galsworthy is a dab hand at dialogue.
 The civilized, unaffected English sounds like how those characters would speak, while bringing out the suppressed emotions under their calm exteriors.
 More importantly, it pushes the plot contradictions forward.
 It makes for an easy read that translates well to screenplays.

-Frankly though, much of this socially conscious drama comes across as a bit of a bore today.
+Frankly though, some of this socially conscious drama comes across as a bit of a bore today.
 It just seems too much in the past.
-The moralizing among the various Forsytes make it seem like a minor contretemps within a type of secretive well-to-do family whose day is long gone.
+The moralizing among the various Forsytes make it seem like a minor contretemps within a secretive well-to-do family whose type is long deceased.